Protocols and Editing Tips

 Use Callout Boxes for Important Notes

-These pull out text that is especially important to make it stand out rather than be lost in a sea of characters.
-Find them under Insert > Other Macros > Formatting, then scroll to the appropriate option (these four have icons, but there are other options for setting off text).
+These pull out and frame text that is especially important to make it stand out rather than be lost in a sea of characters.
+Find them under Insert > Other Macros > Formatting, then scroll to the appropriate option (the four that follow have icons, but there are other options for setting off text).
 For example:

 This can be, for example, a helpful tip.

 This is a warning! (like, Achtung!
 Verboten!
 Don't do this!
 Caveat Emptor!
 'S death!)